efe1235gusen2-design/EA-Soft-Minecraft-Launcher/PRIVACY_POLICY.md

 # Privacy Policy

-_Last updated: June 27, 2026_
+_Last updated: September 19, 2026_

 This Privacy Policy explains how **EA Soft Minecraft Launcher** ("the Launcher", "we", "us") handles your information.
-The Launcher is a free, open-source desktop application that is **not affiliated with Mojang Studios or Microsoft.** We have designed it to keep your data on your own device wherever possible.
+The Launcher is a free desktop application that follows a semi-open-source approach and focuses on transparency.
+It is **not affiliated with Mojang Studios or Microsoft.** We have designed it to keep your data on your own device wherever possible.

 ## 1. Our Core Principle